AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-concept.md

 # AVEVA Data Hub users

-A user is an identity that has access to a tenant.
+An AVEVA Data Hub user is an identity that has access to a tenant.
 Roles assigned to a user determine what permissions the user has on resources.
-For more information on roles, see [Roles](xref:ccRoles).
-Users must be linked to a tenant from an enabled identity provider such as Azure Active Directory, Microsoft Accounts, or Google.
+See [Roles](xref:ccRoles) for more information.
+In AVEVA Data Hub, users must be linked to a tenant from an enabled identity provider such as Azure Active Directory, Microsoft Accounts, or Google.
 Users log in to the portal using the credentials from that account.

+Note: Identity resources such as users and clients, are global across AVEVA Data Hub.
+These resources are not scoped to a particular namespace, but globally scoped across namespaces in Data Hub.

-Users log in through a user account into the [OCS Portal](https://cloud.osisoft.com), and users authenticate when using [Hybrid Clients](xref:ccClients#hybrid-client) and [Authorization Code Clients](xref:ccClients#authorization-code-client).
+Users log in through a user account into the [OCS Portal](https://cloud.osisoft.com), and users authenticate to custom web applications when using [Hybrid Clients](xref:ccClients#hybrid-client) and [Authorization Code Clients](xref:ccClients#authorization-code-client).
 Therefore, at least one user should already be added to a tenant when the portal is first accessed.

 You must have the Tenant Administrator role to add and manage users in a tenant.